Frank DeSimone

-Frank A. DeSimone (July 17, 1909 – August 4, 1967) was an American attorney and the boss of the Los Angeles crime family from 1956 to 1967.
+Frank A. DeSimone (July 17, 1909 – August 4, 1967) was an American mobster who was boss of the Los Angeles crime family from 1956 to 1967.
 DeSimone was the son of former don Rosario DeSimone.
 He was sometime referred to as "One Eye" because one of his eyes drooped.
-Frank DeSimone's nephew, Thomas DeSimone, was an enforcer for the Lucchese crime family in New York City.
 He was also related to Simone Scozzari and Joseph Civello.

 Early life and education

 Frank DeSimone was born in 1909 in Pueblo, Colorado.
 As a child, his family moved to Southern California.
 DeSimone graduated from the University of Southern California Law School.